Nordstrom Anniversary Sale 2019: Shop Celebrity-Approved Hunter Boots

 Nordstrom Anniversary Sale 2019: The Celebrity-Approved Hunter Boots Are Majorly Discounted

-The iconic Hunter boots are on sale.
+Hunter boots are on sale at Nordstrom!

-Earlier today, the Nordstrom Anniversary Sale became open to the public, which features a 33% off discount on more than a handful of styles of the classic Hunter rain boots.
+The Nordstrom Anniversary Sale is offering a 33% off discount on various styles of the iconic Hunter rain boots.

-The functional footwear is a staple shoe, especially for those who live in locations with frequent wet weather.
-A number of celebrities are fans, too.
-Various styles and colors have been sported by stars on the street, including Jennifer Garner, Reese Witherspoon, Alessandra Ambrosio, Margot Robbie, Cara Delevingne, Rihanna and more.
+These boots are a staple for the upcoming fall season, and celebrities are often spotted wearing the functional yet stylish footwear, including Jennifer Garner, Reese Witherspoon, Alessandra Ambrosio, Margot Robbie, Cara Delevingne, Rihanna and more.

-Even the royals love them!
-Meghan Markle has worn the boots from the British heritage brand (it's been around for 163 years!).
+Even the royals are fans.
+Meghan Markle has previously rocked the boots from the British heritage brand (it's been around for 163 years!).

-Whether you prefer the original tall wellies or sleek Chelsea-style booties, scoop up your own pair ahead of fall.
-Shop ET Style's picks, ahead.
+Take advantage of the rare discounts and shop ET Style's picks, ahead.

 Hunter Tour Packable Rain Boot,